ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Span.md

 ### Operations

-Span objects can be copied and assigned like regular value types with the help of the copy constructor or the copy assignment (=) operator.
+You can copy and assign Span objects like regular value types with the help of the copy constructor or the copy assignment (=) operator.

 ```
 const uint8_t str[] = "Hello mbed!";